BUSINESS ACTIVITIES

 Input:

-• Digital and data skills will be difficult to fill and expensive in the short to medium term
+• Financial risk, IT and data skills will be difficult to fill and expensive in the short to medium term.

 Outcomes:

-Mirror survey results from 91% participation rate, engagement score of 86% and fully engaged 49%
+Mirror survey results from 93% participation rate, engagement score of 86% and a fully engaged score of 56%

 • Higher skills levels in data and digital